Heterochromia |

 she loves the black

-but the other,
+but the other, the blue,

 [makes her whack.